Philippine five hundred-peso note: First Philippine Polymer series (2024–present)

+For table standards, see the banknote specification table.

 Commemorative issues

 The 500-peso bill has sometimes been overprinted to commemorate certain events.

 60 years of Central Banking Commemorative Banknote

 On July 9, 2009, the Bangko Sentral ng Pilipinas introduced 12 million banknotes (2 million banknotes for each denomination) with an overprint commemorating 60 years of central banking.
 The overprint appears on the watermark area on all six circulating denominations.

 45th Annual Meeting of the Asian Development Bank (May 2–5, 2012) Commemorative Banknote

 A total of 10 million banknotes with the commemorative overprint were released by the Bangko Sentral ng Pilipinas to the general public to commemorate the Asian Development Bank's recent meetings.